Do you want to calculate your company value simply and easily?

-Basically, this type of assessment is based on two main components:
+This type of assessment is based on two main components:

-• Choice of profit metric
+• Choice of profit ratio

 • Choice of multiplier

-Choose profit metric
+Choose a profit ratio

 Choosing the right profit metric (e.g. net profit, EBITDA or operating profit) is a crucial factor.
 Each of these metrics has its own advantages and disadvantages.
 The industry, business model and financial structure are factors that can influence the selection of the profit metric.